The trace details function enables you to query by TraceId the details of a specific service invocation trace in a selected region.

 The time is divided into three parts:

-0 ms for the client to send the request.
+Client sends request (0 ms): indicates the time duration from the client sends the request to the server recieves it.
 This process includes serialization, network transmission, and deserialization.
 If this process takes a long time, consider if a consumer GC should be triggered.
 It will take a long time if the object for serialization or deserialization is large, the network is under great transmission pressure, or the provider GC occurs.

-10,077 ms for the server to process the request.
+Requests processed on server (10,077 ms): indicates the time duration from the server recieves the request to the server returns the response to the client.
 The time is taken only by the server to process the request, not including other operations.

-3,002 ms for the client to receive the response.
+Client receives response (3,002 ms): indicates the time duration from the server sends the reponse to the client receives it.
 As the timeout time of 3s is set, the server directly returns timeout after 3s, but the server is still processing the request.
 If this process consumes much time, perform troubleshooting using the same method that is used for the client.